debatelab/synthetic-data-kit/use-cases/argunauts-thinking/README.md

 cd synthetic-data-kit
 ```

-You will run `run_alignment.sh` from `use-cases/argunauts-thinking`, but all Python dependencies are installed from the repository root.
+You will run `orchestrate_argunauts.py` from `use-cases/argunauts-thinking`, but all Python dependencies are installed from the repository root.

 #### 1.2 Create and activate a virtual environment